José SCHOUMAKERGroup Industrial Relations Director - VALEO

 So many variables can be instrumental in creating wage differences (age, seniority, initial and in-house training, mobility, part-time working, etc.) that the survey proved particularly intricate.
 Applied mathematics and econometrics skills were and are needed to do the analysis justice.

-VALEO thus looked for guidance in its project and entrusted the assignment to Arkanta, a consulting and engineering company that manages complex studies and Eurodecision, a business analytics specialist.
-Arkanta and Eurodecision were supported in their analysis of actual remuneration, by their econometrics expert Régis Bourbonnais, a lecturer at Paris Dauphine University.
+VALEO thus looked for guidance in its project and entrusted the assignment to Eurodecision, a business analytics specialist.
+Eurodecision was supported in its analysis of actual remuneration, by their econometrics expert Régis Bourbonnais, a lecturer at Paris Dauphine University.

 Today, VALEO uses the tool for its French operation.
 Every site HRD can pick out any salary discrepancies and by looking up their employees’ records, they soon ascertain whether any legitimate variables explain these differences.